mcdonc/web3/web3.rst

 represent bytes: it has a ``bytes`` type.
-A bytes type operates quite a bit like a Python 2 ``str`` in Python 3.1+, but it lacks behavior equivalent to ``str.__mod__`` and its iteration protocol, and containment and equivalence comparisons are different.
+A bytes type operates quite a bit like a Python 2 ``str`` in Python 3.1+, but it lacks behavior equivalent to ``str.__mod__`` and its iteration protocol, and containment, sequence treatment, and equivalence comparisons are different.

 In either case, there is no type in Python 3 that behaves just like the Python 2 ``str`` type, and a way to create such a type doesn't